MolotovCherry/virtual-display-rs/README.md

 2. Open a cmd prompt as admin and run `install-cert.bat`
 3. Verify the certificate installed properly. *

-\* Sometimes the certificates don't install properly for people, then the driver won't install.
-If this happens to you, you should check that the certificate is actually installed.
-Try manually running the commands in the [`install-cert.bat` file](https://github.com/MolotovCherry/virtual-display-rs/blob/master/installer/install-cert.bat) (below) in an admin cmd prompt to make sure the certificate installed correctly (for both root and TrustedPublisher stores).
+\* If the certificate didn't install properly, then the driver won't install.
+If driver installation fails, this is most likely the reason why; and you should check that the certificate is actually installed.
+Try manually running the commands in the [`install-cert.bat` file](https://github.com/MolotovCherry/virtual-display-rs/blob/master/installer/install-cert.bat) (below) in an admin cmd prompt to make sure the certificate is installed correctly (for both root and TrustedPublisher stores).
 The commands will tell you if they successfully added it or not.
 ```
 certutil -addstore -f root "DriverCertificate.cer"
 certutil -addstore -f TrustedPublisher "DriverCertificate.cer"